SebTheRed/ARL/README.md

 ## Features

-- **Nine Traits System**: Level up traits like Family, Fitness, Cooking, and more.
+- **Nine Traits System**: Level up Traits like Family, Fitness, Cooking, and more.
-- **Dynamic Posts**: Share your experiences with Log, Camera, and Timeline posts.
+- **Dynamic Posts**: Share your Experiences with Log, Camera, and Timeline posts with your friends or the globe.
-- **Trophies and Achievements**: Earn trophies for real-life achievements.
+- **Trophies and Achievements**: Earn Trophies for real-life achievements.

 ### Prerequisites

+- Expo
 - Node.js
 - React Native
-- Expo
-- Guts
-- Firebase backend
+- Firebase Firestore backend

 ### Installation
 #### TWO OPTIONS: